pantor/frankx/README.md

 ## Development

-Frankx is written in C++11 and Python3.
+Frankx is written in C++17 and Python3.
 It works well with ROS2.
 It is currently tested against following versions

-- Python v3.5 to 3.8
+- Python v3.6
 - Eigen v3.3.7
 - Libfranka v0.6.0
 - Reflexxes v1.2.7